Pavel-Ml8/Wedding-Dance/README.md

 # Wedding-Dance
-Зage about the organization of wedding events and related services
+Page about the organization of wedding events and related services